Winding cobblestone streets, ancient churches, medieval squares – even a royal palace.

 Experience more of Europe!

-Bonn (Germany) | From visiting Beethoven’s house to ogling the pretty Poppelsdorf Palace, you’ll love these delightful things to do in Bonn.
+Bonn (Germany): From visiting Beethoven’s house to ogling the pretty Poppelsdorf Palace, you’ll love these delightful things to do in Bonn.

-Dubrovnik (Croatia) | Get high and walk the Dubrovnik city walls!
+Dubrovnik (Croatia): Get high and walk the Dubrovnik city walls!

-Porto (Portugal) | Is Porto worth visiting?
+Porto (Portugal): Is Porto worth visiting?
 Absolutely!
 (Especially if you read our tips on how to avoid the crowds)

 Our top travel tips and resources

-Hotels: Booking.com is great for scoring a “wow” hotel – or at least a decent one.
-(We especially like their flexible cancellation policy!)
+Hotels: Booking.com is great for scoring a “wow” hotel – or at least a decent one – at lower rates than the hotel’s own website.
+We especially like Booking’s flexible cancellation policy!

 Vacation homes, condos and rentals: We prefer and use Vrbo (Vacation Rentals by Owner).

-Tours: For the best local food, walking and other guided tours plus skip-the-line tickets to attractions, check out GetYourGuide and Viator.
+Tours: For the best local food, walking and other guided tours, plus skip-the-line tickets to attractions, check out Viator (a TripAdvisor company) and GetYourGuide.

 Car rental: Renting a car is often one of the best ways to explore off the beaten path.
 Discover Cars searches car rental companies so you get the best rates.

 Travel insurance: SafetyWing is designed for frequent travelers, long-term adventurers and digital nomads.
 It covers medical expenses, lost checked luggage, trip interruption and more.
+We also have and recommend Medjet for global air medical transportation.

 Travel gear: See our travel shop to find the best luggage, accessories and other travel gear.
 (We suggest these comfy travel sandals for city walking, the beach and kicking about.)